Kooyn/Docs/docs/source/index.rst

 ===================================

-**Koyn** is a discord data visualization bot for the game albion online that creates recipes mixing random ingredients.
+**Koyn** is a discord data visualization bot for the game albion online You can join the documentation development team and help to develop our documentation !
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+`to do that follow the steps on this page <https://world.openfoodfacts.org/>`_

 .. note::

-   This project is under active development.
+   This project is under active development and all the content written here are from the community and revision may be necessary.

 Contents
 --------

 .. toctree::

-   usage
-   api
+   commands
+   joinus